PJBeans/Project-Buckets/README.md

 # Project-Buckets
 Golf-like Puzzle-ish game.
 Build this game in Unity.

+Obviously, this project is nowhere near complete.
+Nothing is final.
+Especially those graphics - those are just default Unity geometric sprites!
 ## Focus list:
 - The game will look fine on both 16:9 devices and narrower 18:9 and 19:9 devices.
 16:10 devices are less common, but the game will still be playable on these devices as well.
 > Basically, the playable area will consist in a 16:9 space, but on larger displays, the area will appear to extend.